cyschneck/History-Survival-Guide/README.md

 **Constructing Eccentric Calendar for Back Plate**

-An eccentric calendar assumes the sun moves at a constant speed throughout the year and accounts for the Sun's true anomaly as an offset from the Vernal Equinox.
+An eccentric calendar assumes the sun moves at a constant speed throughout the year but accounts for the Sun's true anomaly as an offset from the Vernal Equinox.
 Due to both *longitude* and the *year since 2000*, the center of the calendar will be placed at an offset from the center of the back plate of the astrolabe on the line of apsides (the line connecting the perihelion and aphelion)

 Code will generate both the angular distance from the Vernal Equinox to the January 0 (midnight of December 31) at the beginning of the year as well as the offset (x, y) from the center of the back plate